 When your sections are in place – but prior to pouring concrete – protect the grated sections with a heavy duty exterior masking tape.
 Ensure you mask completely, as the grate is often (but not always) designed to be removed.
 Make sure you use a tape that’s designed to stay in place for at least the amount of time it will take for your concrete to set.

 The next step involves waiting!
-You should leave your concrete for at least 72 hours, allowing adequate curing time before exerting any pressure on the channel drainage components.
-This includes weight – so avoid walking or crossing the channel drains with vehicles, and also includes removing the grate, as the upward pressure could dislodge the drain section body if concrete isn’t 100% set.
+You should leave your concrete for at least 72 hours, allowing adequate curing time before exerting any pressure on the components.
+This includes weight – so avoid walking or crossing the drains with vehicles, and also includes removing the grate, as the upward pressure could dislodge the drain section body if concrete isn’t 100% set.

-DO: Start at the point where your channel drain sections will meet the drainage pipe or soakaway.
+DO: Start at the point where your channel drain sections will meet the drainage run or soakaway.
 This is likely to be a fixed point – so, if you start elsewhere, even a slight miscalculation or variation in the ground can lead to major adjustments being required.